dimagi/commcare-hq/README.md

   when using a virtualenv created with `--no-site-packages` or when the `egenix-mx-base` Python package is not already installed.
-To fix this, install `egenix-mx-base` (`sudo apt-get install python-egenix-mxdatetime` on Ubuntu) and use `virtualenv --with-site-packages` instead.
+To fix this, install `egenix-mx-base` (`sudo apt-get install python-egenix-mxdatetime` on Ubuntu) and use `virtualenv --system-site-packages` instead.

 + On Mac OS X, pip doesn't install the `libmagic` dependency for `python-magic` properly.
 To fix this, run `brew install libmagic`.